muzkkir/CTFFriday/README.md

-I am not "C language Master" but I can conclude from this code was that,
+I am not "C language Master" but what I can understand from this code was that,

 This code will help me to decrypt this "msg.enc" file, So I tried to run the C file but first I have to install GCC in that machine.